-In the last decade, the cases of women who have given birth to twins or even triplets have increased, which has led infertility specialists to establish a series of guidelines to prevent this, since multiple pregnancies entail more risks than singleton pregnancies.
+In the last decade, the number of women who have given birth to twins or even triplets has increased.
+Furthermore, mutliple pregnancies are often related to assisted reproduction treatments.
+This has led fertility specialists to establish a series of guidelines to prevent this, since multiple pregnancies entail more risks than singleton pregnancies.

 Being pregnant with more than one embryo can lead to severe complications for both the health of the mother and the babies.
-For these reasons, carefully evaluating the pros and cons before making a decision as regards the number of embryos to transfer.
+Despite this there are patients who desire a mutliple pregnancy.
+As such is it necessary to understand and carefully evaluate the pros and cons of this type of pregnancy.

 Fraternal vs. identical twins in ART

 Multiple pregnancies achieved following assisted conception result in fraternal twins and not in identical twins, since they are the result of two eggs that have been fertilized using two different sperms.
 In other wrods the siblings will be alike as for brothers and sisters from separate pregnancies, and can be of different genders.

 However, there is also the possibility of a twin pregnancy occurring naturally due to the embryo splitting in two after AI or embryo transfer.
 In this case, identical twins would result.